ashutoshswamy/DisAI/README.md

 - Once the bot is online you can use all the commands in the Discord server in which your bot is present

+## How can you use DisAI?

+Just join this server using this link - https://discord.gg/XESKaqvpVx

 ## Screenshots

 ![Screenshot 2024-07-04 231736](https://github.com/ashutoshswamy/DisAI/assets/76511506/bc739ba0-9860-4571-93b9-e7244aebf470)